cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 limiting factor, but pulling high G manoeuvres also leads to high maintenance needs and costs.

-Drive is given in three values, Cruise/March/Max.
-Up to max, all accelerations are possible, but further rules will reference these three values.
+Drive is given in three values, Cruise/March/Max and measured in G. Up to max, all accelerations are possible, but further rules will reference these three values.

 ### Cargo

 How much space does the vessel posses to transport cargo and to possibly fit with modular and special equipment.
 It actually represents space to be used as deemed fit.
+Cargo is measured in Gross Space Tonnage or just GST.

 ### Sensors